There can’t be many places in the world where you can step back 2,000 years in time and see Roman remains in every direction you look.

 To understand what you’ll see at Pompeii today, you first need to understand its history.
 A wealthy city, it was filled with elegant private buildings and even today, you can see the entrances to some of them.
 Following a rebellion against the Romans, Pompeii lost its independence, becoming first a Roman municipality and then a colony, but during all that time, expansion of the city continued until the fateful day of 24 August 79 A.D.

 A massive eruption of nearby Mount Vesuvius, which today still dominates the landscape of the whole area, buried the city for centuries.
-Pompeii was hit by a mixture of ash, poisonous gas and white hot stones, all of which combined to bury both buildings and bodies in layers of debris up to seven metres (23 feet) deep.
+Pompeii was hit by a mixture of ash, poisonous gas and white hot stones, all of which combined to bury both buildings and bodies in layers of debris up to seven meters (23 feet) deep.
 And that’s how it stayed until the early 18th century, when accidental archaeological finds led to the uncovering of the city.
 Today around 60 hectares (150 acres) has been excavated and work still continues on finding more parts of Pompeii.

 The first things you see as you approach Pompeii are the massive city walls, and that prevents you from seeing any of the remains inside.
 At first glance I wasn’t sure how much we would actually see, but patience is definitely a virtue here.
 As soon as you get a bit further on, the whole city starts to appear in front of you and with every turn, you find a bit more.

 Like any major city, there were shops along the streets and even the paving stones and remains of the drainage system can be seen today.
 It’s fascinating to see things that we take for granted today, like sewers, which were first developed by the Romans more than 2,000 years ago.
 At first I thought I was imagining what I was seeing, but our guide pointed out the carriage tracks in the roads.
 As you stood there, you could just picture horses and carriages careering towards you, quite an eerie feeling!